Naptwen/linear-non-linear-optimization-analysis/version 12/Readme.md

 I could shrink the code and make the optimizing algorithm but now I just let it.
 The aim of this programming is to really create programming that I learn in mathematics lectures.

-CSV FILE SHOULD BE THIS PATTERN
+#SV FILE SHOULD BE THIS PATTERN
-# is number and v variable no space
+No! space required
 <HEADER>
 min or max, #, v ....
 <BODY>